 Magento 2.4 compatibility

-The Magento 2.4 release introduced several significant changes, including removing the MySQL search engine option.
+The Magento 2.4 release introduced significant changes, including removing the MySQL search engine option.

-To be compatible with Magento version 2.4, Algolia’s extension (starting from version 3.x) doesn’t include back-end rendering features that rely on the MySQL search adapter classes.
+To be compatible with Magento 2.4, Algolia’s extension (starting from version 3) doesn’t include back-end rendering features that rely on the MySQL search adapter classes.

 To configure the Magento extension, you need the following Algolia credentials:

-You can find these credentials on the Algolia Dashboard, on the API Keys page from the menu.
+You can find these credentials in the Algolia dashboard.

-Once the extension has been configured, send the data in your Magento installation to Algolia using the indexing process.
-To do this, run the following in the command-line from the root of your Magento project:
+After configuring the extension, start the indexing process to copy the data from your Magento store to Algolia.
+To do this, run the following command from the root of your Magento project:

 $ php bin/magento indexer:reindex algolia_products algolia_categories algolia_pages algolia_suggestions algolia_additional_sections